Monte San Petrone

 Monte San Petrone is a mountain in the department of Haute-Corse on the island of Corsica, France.

-It is the highest mountain in the Monte San Petrone massif, the southernmost of the schist massifs of the northeast of the island.
+It is the highest mountain in the Monte San Petrone massif, which is the southernmost of the schist massifs in the northeast of the island.

 Location

-The Monte San Petrone is the highest peak in the Castagniccia region, named after the abundant sweet chestnut trees, in the northeast of Corsica.

-It is bounded by the Golo valley to the north, the Tyrhanian Sea to the east, the Tavignano valley to the south and the central valley of Corse from Corte to Ponte Leccia in the east.

-There are three ridges in the district running roughly north-south: the Mont Piano Maggiore ridge is in the west, the Monte San Pedrone ridge is in the center and is the main ridge of the region, and the eastern ridge includes Monte Negrine and Monte Castello d'Osani.
+The Monte San Petrone is the highest peak in the Castagniccia region, named after the abundant sweet chestnut trees in the northeast of Corsica.
+It is bounded by the Golo valley to the north, the Tyrrhenian Sea to the east, the Tavignano valley to the south, and the central valley of Corse from Corte to Ponte Leccia in the east.
+There are three ridges in the district running roughly north-south: the Mont Piano Maggiore ridge is to the west, the Monte San Pedrone ridge is in the center and is the main ridge of the region, and the eastern ridge includes Monte Negrine and Monte Castello d'Osani.

 The peak marks the meeting point of the boundaries of the cantons of Saliceto to the northwest, Nocario to the northeast, Campana to the southeast and San-Lorenzo to the southwest.

 The Statuette of San Petru is on the eastern slope of the mountain.
 The village of Saliceto is to the west and Nocario is to the east.
 The Fium'Alto river originates on the south of the mountain.